sarahstanojev/Hello-World/README.md

 ## Files Used

 - README.md – Contains the project title, description, tools used, and instructions.
-- Week 5 - Spr 26 - BAIS3050 - [Full File Name] – Course-related file uploaded for practice.
+- Week 5 - Spr 26 - BAIS3050 - [Case Interviews and Github.pptx] – Course-related file uploaded for practice.

 ## How To Run Program